JeffDeCola/my-cheat-sheets/software/development/development-environments/virtualbox-cheat-sheet/README.md

 sudo apt-get install smbclient
 ```

-3. Get printer driver from printer website.
+Step 3.
+Get printer driver from printer website.
 Most likely a .deb file.

-4. Then you need to find the printer.
+Step 4.
+Then you need to find the printer.

 You could search for network printer on `192.168.1.x` or just type it in.